udgam-bhattarai/Wireless-Lab-Summer-2025/Capstone/End-to-End/README.md

 ---

 ##  How to Run
-1. Run the desired Transmitter script to generate signal data.
+1. Run both the Transmitter script to generate and transmit signal data.
 2. Execute `WiFi_5G_CSI.m` to begin the reception and estimation process.